Kashio/kaiser/README.md

   * `acceptCookies` - If `true` use cookies.
 Defaults to `true`.
   * `userAgent` - User agent string.
 Defaults to `Node/kaiser <version> (https://github.com/Kashio/kaiser.git)`
   * `maxSockets` - The maximum number of sockets to be used by the underlying http agent.
-  * `timeout` - The timeount in milliseconds to wait for a server to send response headers before aborting requests.
+  * `timeout` - The timeout in milliseconds to wait for a server to send response headers before aborting requests.
   * `strictSSL` - If `true`, requires SSL certificates be valid.
 Defaults to `true`.
 * `discoverer` - The `discoverer` component to be used.
 Defaults to `BasicDiscoverer`.
 * `transformer` - The `transformer` component to be used.
 Defaults to `BasicTransformer`.